 This is a full time, exempt position.
 Main work hours will be scheduled during normal business hours (Monday-Friday 9 am -5 pm) and evening and weekend work may be required.

-The Forest Conservation Program Manager will provide leadership, strategic and science-based recommendations, direct supervision of one or more employees, proactive fundraising and grant writing, while implementing forest restoration projects.
-This requires a significant amount of stakeholder engagement and knowledge in the fields of forest ecology or forestry as well as managerial and fundraising experience and contractor management.
-The successful candidate will help set and advance SYRCL’s advocacy priorities including:
+The Forest Conservation Program Manager will provide program vision and leadership, strategic and science-based recommendations, direct supervision of one or more employees, proactive fundraising and grant writing.
+This requires a significant amount of stakeholder engagement, project partner relationship management, knowledge in the fields of forest ecology or forestry, as well as managerial and fundraising experience and contractor management.
+The successful candidate will help set and advance SYRCL’s forest conservation priorities including:

 This position requires frequent computer use, extended periods of time sitting at a desk, and occasional lifting of up to 30 pounds.
 Additionally, the ability to speak clearly and be understood by others is required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Annual salary is $60,000-$70,000, depending on experience plus 14 days paid time off (PTO), 3 sick days, 401K, and 10 paid holidays annually.
+Annual salary is $65,000-$80,000, depending on experience plus 14 days paid time off (PTO), 3 sick days, 401K plus employer match, and 10 paid holidays annually.
 The position requires occasional travel within California (generally to Sacramento) and occasional nights and weekend work.

 Applications will be reviewed on a rolling basis.
-Preference will be given to applications received by August 6, 2021.
 Our interview process begins will be a phone screen interview; semi-finalists will be invited to video call panel interview if not local; and finalists will be invited for an in-person interview.